WebAssembly/gc/proposals/gc/MVP-JS.md

 of the wasm static type system.

-Since the set of Value Type objects is open-ended, the WebAssembly JS API adds a new Value Type object constructor: `WebAssembly.ref`.
+Since the set of Value Type objects is open-ended, the WebAssembly JS API adds a new Value Type constructor function: `WebAssembly.ref(T)`.
 Using this, JS can create a suitable Type Definition object whose instances can be passed to the above `example3.wasm` because its fields are structurally typed: